-This Emergency Response Plan (ERP) is for construction activities being undertaken at the Moorebank Precinct West (MPW) site, in Moorebank, New South Wales under the MPW Stage 2 (SSD 7709) development consent and the MPW Stage 3 (SSD 10431) development consent.
+This Emergency Response Plan (ERP) is for construction activities being undertaken at the Moorebank Precinct West (MPW) site, in Moorebank, New South Wales under the MPW Stage 2 (State Significant Development (SSD) 7709) development consent and the MPW Stage 3 (SSD 10431) development consent.

-This ERP has been prepared in accordance with condition of consent (CoC) B194 of the MPW Stage 2 (SSD 7709) development consent prior to the commencement of construction of the MPW Stage 2 Project.
-It has been provided to the Department of Planning, Industry and Environment (DPIE) for information.
+It was prepared in accordance with condition of consent (CoC) B194 of the MPW Stage 2 (SSD 7709) development consent prior to the commencement of construction of the MPW Stage 2 Development and was provided to the Department of Planning, Housing and Infrastructure for information.

-The MPW Stage 3 (SSD 10431) development consent was issued by the Independent Planning Commission on 11 May 2021 and CoC B23 of that development consent requires the preparation of a Flood Emergency Response Sub-Plan (FERSP) for the project for approval by the Planning Secretary.
-CoC B19 of the MPW Stage 3 (SSD 10431) development consent allows for the expansion of the existing MPW Stage 2 CEMP of sub-plans to cover the MPW Stage 3 development.
-This ERP has, therefore, been expanded to satisfy the requirements of CoC B23 in relation to preparation of a FERSP for MPW Stage 3.
+Within the MPW Stage 3 (SSD 10431) development consent, CoC B23 requires the preparation of a Flood Emergency Response Sub-Plan (FERSP) for the project for approval by the Planning Secretary.
+CoC B19 allows for the expansion of the existing MPW Stage 2 Construction Environmental Management Plan (CEMP) of sub-plans to cover the MPW Stage 3 development.
+This ERP was subsequently expanded to satisfy the requirements of CoC B23 in relation to flood emergency response within the MPW Stage 3 development.